+0-60 Main Menu Password

+Range: Function:

-0-60 Main Menu Password Rang ge: Function: 100 [0 - 999] Define the password for access to the main menu via the [Main Menu] key.
+100 [0 - 999] Define the password for access to the Main Menu via the [Main Menu] key.
 If 0-61 Access to Main Menu w/o Password is set to Full access [0], this parameter will be ignored.

-0-61 0-61 Access to Main Menu w/o Password Opt ion: Function: [0] Full access Disables password defined in 0-60 Main Menu Password.
-[1] Read-only Prevent unauthorized editing of main menu parameters.
-[2] No access Prevent unauthorized viewing and editing of main menu parameters.
+0-61 Access to Main Menu w/o Password

+Opt ion: Function: [0] Full access Disables password defined in 0-60 Main Menu Password.
+[1] Read only Prevent unauthorized editing of Main Menu parameters.
+[2] No access Prevent unauthorized viewing and editing of Main Menu parameters.